 By putting a limit on the amount of projects it’s possible to have more control over the average lead times.

 Limiting the amount of projects is possible in product development where the projects are investments in new products that will allow the company to grow.
 If the projects are delivery projects that are begun in order to adapt a client’s product then this degree of freedom might not always exist.
-In these cases it’s necessary to increase throughput by hiring consultants.
+In these cases, it is necessary to increase capacity by hiring consultants or limiting the number of ongoing projects the organization works on a weekly basis.

 But maybe it’s possible to increase throughput by increasing the efficiency of the operation?
 In order to find if it’s possible you can make a rough estimation by calculating the theoretical throughput.